Lithium-ion battery fires are on the rise. Are firefighters ready?

 One recommendation the NTSB makes is for all car manufacturers to standardize their emergency response guides, known as ERGs, for first responders.
 Because all alternative fuel vehicles are not the same, the batteries can be in different places.

 "We made a recommendation to every one of them to model their emergency response guide on the ISO [International Organization for Standardization] standard," said Thomas Barth of the NTSB.
 "It doesn't dictate the content of the information.
-But it but it has these standardized formats and colors and layout so that emergency responders, [if] they have fire, they know right where to go."
+But it has these standardized formats and colors and layout so that emergency responders, [if] they have fire, they know right where to go."

 Firefighters rely on these manuals from each individual manufacturer to figure out what to do when they respond to an electric vehicle fire.
 There are currently about 300 separate emergency response guides.